Can

 put into boiling water it sublimates and creates these clouds of

-thick heavy fog which clings to the ground (because it is cold and
+thick heavy fog - cold water vapour and CO2, which clings to the ground (because it is cold and

 more dense than air).
 The fog is odourless and colourless as it